ThePillenwerfer/Mate-Classic-Icons/README.md

 This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019 and slighly modified so that word processor documents, PDFs, djvu files and ePubs all show with different icons.
 A few other icons have been added/tweaked.

-It has only been tested on Debian Stretch running the Mate desktop.
+It has only been tested, and not very thoroughly, on Debian Stretch running the Mate desktop.

 *screenshot*